Cross Domain Early Crop Mapping using CropSTGAN: Experiment setup and Results

-In each experiment, the crop mapper is trained by using $70\%$ of randomly selected labelled data from the source domain.
-The remaining $30\%$ is divided equally into validation and test dataset.
-To train the CropGAN model, the unlabelled remote sensing data from the target domain is combined with the labelled data from the source domain.
-During training, the number of epochs is set to $300$, and a batch size of $64$ is used.
-For optimization, the Adaptive Moment Estimation (Adam) optimizer is employed with a learning rate of $0.005$ and an exponential decay rate of 0.5 for the first moment estimates.
-It's worth noting that the coefficients of the total loss function in the experiments are set to $1$, $10$, and $5$.
+In each experiment, $200,000$ data points are randomly sampled from both the source and target domains, resulting in a total of $400,000$ data points.
+The TempCNN is trained using $70\%$ of randomly selected labelled data from the source domain.
+The remaining $30\%$ is divided equally into validation and test datasets.
+To train the CropSTGAN model, all the sampled data from the target domain and the source domain are used.
+During training, a batch size of $64$ is used.
+All Methods' training persisted until the completion of 500 epochs or upon convergence, as determined by an early stopping criterion set at 50 epochs.
+For optimization, the Adaptive Moment Estimation (Adam) optimizer is employed with a learning rate of $0.005$ and an exponential decay rate of $0.9$ for the first moment estimates.

-The results are compared with the direct transfer method as the baseline method, which involves directly applying the trained crop mapper to the target domains without any refinement or preprocessing steps.
-This comparison enabled us to showcase the effectiveness and improvements achieved by our proposed approach.
+Every method was repeatedly trained on each subset from scratch 3 times with the same training configuration.
+Notably, the TempCNN model was only trained once and served as the crop mapper for the CropSTGAN, resulting in a single TempCNN outcome for each test.
+Moreover, in the CropSTGAN and CropTGAN framework training processes, it's worth noting that the coefficients of the total loss function in the first set of experiments are set to $\alpha=1, \beta=10, \sigma=5$.
+For the second set of experiments, they are set to $\alpha=1, \beta=20, \sigma=10$.
+The choice of coefficients in our total loss function is based on practical experience and is designed to ensure the stability and effectiveness of the CropSTGAN and CropTGAN training processes.